MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-excel.md

 ## Add pin data from an Excel workbook

-Your Excel workbook needs to contain a named table with the following columns that should then be mapped to the associated property in the component's **Advanced** pane.
+Your data source needs to contain a named table with the following columns that should then be mapped to the associated property in the component's **Advanced** pane.

 Column description | Maps to property | Required
 -- | -- | --